 For a full formulation of the problem at hand, boundary conditions must be specified.
 In the oceanic basin, the air-sea interface is its most significant boundary in terms of heat and freshwater forcing.
-This interface has a significant impact on the temperature and salinity distribution in the ocean, and consequently its density-driven flows.
 The surface heat flux is related to the atmosphere-ocean temperature difference \citep{Haney1971}; a warmer ocean surface will release heat to the atmosphere, cooling the ocean (and making it denser) while warming the atmosphere.
 The surface freshwater flux is related to the evaporation and precipitation rates such that net evaporation will result in higher surface salinity and thus in denser water.
 There is no direct feedback from ocean salinity on the atmosphere.
 Thus, it is common to use the so-called mixed boundary conditions for the surface \citep{Haney1971, TzipermanEtAl1994}: a Robin, also known as a relaxation, boundary condition for the temperature, in which the amount of heat flux depends on the air-sea temperature difference; and a Neumann boundary condition for the salinity.
 Neglecting (for now) geothermal heating and exchange flow with marginal seas, we consider a zero flux boundary condition for the sides and bottom of the box.
-Defining $z=L_z$ as the domain's surface boundary (air-sea interface), the appropriate boundary conditions are thus given by
+Defining $z=L_z$ as the domain's surface boundary (air-sea interface), the appropriate boundary conditions are thus written as

 $g_A^T$, $g_A^S$ are the effective rates of convective heat and mass transfer at the boundary, respectively, with units of velocity. $T^*(x,y,t)$ and $S^*(x,y,t)$ are the temperature and salinity atmospheric sources (based, e.g.~on observations), and are predetermined.
-Compatibility conditions on the box boundaries imply that at the box edges the normal derivatives of $T^*$, $S^*$ must vanish (see appendix \ref{appC}), namely, that there is no flux to the shore.
+Compatibility conditions on the box boundaries imply that at the box edges the normal derivatives of $T^*$, $S^*$ must vanish (see {Appendix} \ref{appC}), namely, that there is no flux to the "shore".
 We note that the salinity forcing function $S^*(x,y,t)$ may be negative or positive, where a positive (negative) forcing signifies more (less) evaporation than precipitation.
 In order for the overall salinity to remain constant, we demand $\int_0^{L_x} \int_0^{L_y} S^*(x,y,t) dx dy = 0$ and $\int_\Omega f_S(\boldsymbol{r},t) dV = 0$.